ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_anav13jclim.rst

 In the original publication, the maximum MVI is in the order of 10 (for the variable `gpp`).
 However, a naive application of the MVI definition yields values over :math:`10^9` for some models.
-Unfortunately, `Anav et al. (2013)`_ do not specify an explanation on how to deal with this problem.
+Unfortunately, `Anav et al. (2013)`_ do not provide an explanation on how to deal with this problem.
 Nevertheless, this script provides two configuration options to avoid high MVI values, but they are not related to the original paper or any other peer-revied study and should be used with great caution (see :ref:`user settings`).